SS Admiral (1907): Casino

-After the early 1990s, Admiral was operated from moorings near Eads Bridge as the President Casino Laclede's Landing.
+In anticipation of the state of Missouri planning to legalize riverboat gambling, Admiral was moored near Eads Bridge and converted into President Casino Laclede's Landing.
+The casino opened on May 27, 1994, immediately after receiving one of the first licenses from the newly-formed Missouri Gaming Commission.
 It had 1,230 slot machines, 59 gambling tables, 18 restrooms, and one restaurant.